 Source: Budget DIY Area Rug

 (14) Ropin’ and Braidin’

-Braiding is a relaxing activity, with the constant but consistent hand and finger movements, it can be quite therapeutic on its own.
-With a nylon rope, you can start a project and have a doormat or a big enough rug.
+Braiding is a relaxing activity, as the constant but consistent hand and finger movements make it quite therapeutic.
+With a nylon rope, you can start a project for a doormat or a big enough rug.
 Why not make one together with these creative ideas for the bedroom.

 Source: Braided Doormat

 Got time and yarn to spare?
 If you do, then this pom poms rug should be right up your alley.
 You’ll have to make a lot of pom poms but this rug will be perfect for a kid’s room or a playroom, so choose perky and pretty colors for your yarn.
 Go random and a mix and match or you can go for hues of the same colour.

 After making a humongous amount of pom poms, start attaching them into a holey door mat – you’ll need a doormat with wide enough spaces to attach and tie your pompoms.